-Clemmons, NC –The Clemmons Community Foundation, a philanthropic organization serving the Lewisville-Clemmons area of North Carolina, is pleased to announce more than $50,000 in community grants through its Thad and Mary Bingham Community Fund and an anonymous fund.
-The grant awards are for programs and services that will directly benefit the communities of Lewisville and Clemmons.
-Applications were reviewed by community members from the Lewisville and Clemmons area with recommendations presented to and approved by the Foundation’s Board of Directors.
+Clemmons, NC –The Clemmons Community Foundation, a philanthropic organization serving the Lewisville-Clemmons area of North Carolina, announces more than $35,000 in community grants through its Thad and Mary Bingham Community Fund, Lewisville-Clemmons Community Fund and an anonymous fund.
+The grant awards are for programs and services that will directly benefit the communities of Clemmons and Lewisville.
+Grant applications were reviewed by community leaders from the Lewisville and Clemmons area with recommendations presented to and approved by the Foundation’s Board of Directors.

-Arts for Life: $8,000 to provide bedside studios and clinic waiting room art tables for children/teens at Brenners Children's Hospital.
+Arts for Life: To provide bedside studios and clinic waiting room art tables for children/teens at Brenners Children's Hospital.
 The grant will help support the established program.
-The program helps to care for the child’s emotional and psychosocial needs while they are in the hospital through art.
+Arts for Life supports pediatric patients through the arts, locally at Brenner Children's Hospital.

 About the Clemmons Community Foundation

 The Clemmons Community Foundation exists to unlock the full philanthropic potential of Clemmons, Lewisville, and surrounding communities by connecting people and resources in ways that thoughtfully and meaningfully transform our communities with access, opportunity, and an enriched quality of life.
 The Foundation in an independent 501(c)(3) nonprofit, first formed in 2004 by the Rotary Club of Clemmons and converted to a community foundation in 2012.
 For more information, call 336-663-6794.